MarineEvoEcoLab/Lab_Resources/test.md

 "Section 504 of the Rehabilitation act of 1973 and the Americans with Disabilities Act of 1990 require the University of Rhode Island to provide academic adjustments or the accommodations for students with documented disabilities.
 The student with a disability shall be responsible for self-identification to the Disability Services for Students in the Office of Student Life, providing appropriate documentation of disability, requesting accommodation in a timely manner, and follow-through regarding accommodations requested."
 It is the student's responsibility to make arrangements for any special needs and the instructor's responsibility to accommodate them with the assistance of the Office of Disability Services for Students.
 More resources are available here: http://web.uri.edu/disability/

 ## Course Assistance
 This is a challenging course.
 Success requires that you keep pace with the work, understand course concepts, and study effectively.
-The Academic Enhancement Center helps URI students succeed through three services: Academic Coaching, Tutoring, and The Writing Center.
-To learn more about any of these services, please visit web.uri.edu/aec or call 401-874- 2367 to speak with reception staff In Providence, the Academic Skills Center (ASC) is at 239 Shepard Building, (401) 277-5221.
-Hours are posted each semester at http://web.uri.edu/ceps/academic-skills-center/
+The Academic Enhancement Center (AEC) helps URI students succeed through three services: Academic Coaching, Tutoring, and The Writing Center.
+The AEC is in Roosevelt Hall, and AEC staff assist students with academic skills development as well as course-based content.
+AEC tutors can answer questions, clarify concepts, check understanding, and help you learn to study effectively.
+For a complete description of services and schedules, visit uri.edu/aec, call (401) 874-2367, or stop by the fourth floor in Roosevelt Hall.

 ## Conduct and Behavior
 Students are expected to treat faculty and fellow classmates with dignity and respect.
 Students are responsible for being familiar with and adhering to the published "Student Code of Conduct" which can be accessed in the University Student Handbook (http://web.uri.edu/studentconduct/student-handbook/).
 If you must come in late, please do not disrupt the class.
 Please turn off all cell phones, e-watches, or any electronic devices.